 Computer viruses can reduce memory space, damage disks, damage programs so that there are sudden failures or increase the start-up time and run time, erase files, and also corrupt the computer itself by slowing the procedure down or changing the sequence of operations.

 Ways to prevent computer viruses for business:

-- Install a reliable anti-virus.
+Install a reliable antivirus software.

 - Avoid suspicious websites and not to download untrustworthy material.